Understanding the Difference between FTO (Freedom to Operate) and Infringement Analysis

 An FTO (Freedom to Operate) search is typically narrower in scope, focusing on assessing whether your proposed product or technology may infringe upon existing patents.
 This search encompasses active and granted patents, with the primary objective of evaluating whether your product or technology falls within the scope of claims made in those patents.

-In contrast, an Infringement search, as opposed to a FTO search, centers on identifying potential infringements of your own patents by others.
+In contrast, an infringement search, as opposed to a FTO search, centers on identifying potential infringements of your own patents by others.

 Evaluation Criteria